Pearl Hobson: Early Solo Career (1904–1906)

 During the spring of 1906, Pearl was entertaining in Moscow as noted by her visit to the American Consulate on April 28.
 That summer, despite increasing violence across Russia, Pearl was in the seaside Ukrainian city of Odessa entertaining audiences at the popular famous North Hotel-Restaurant, which had a beautiful open-air café chantant in the back gardens.
 Odessa was a polyglot city and a cosmopolitan city, and theatrical life there was in full swing.
 Its population numbered 630 thousand people, a third of whom were Jews and 30 thousand of whom were foreigners - Greeks, Armenians, Germans, Romanians, Italians and many others.
 With its wide, straight, shady streets and elegant stone houses, it would not be out of place anywhere in the Mediterranean.
 The city was an important trading center and, despite its distance from two capitals, it was never a quiet or provincial city.
 Trendy restaurants and hotels, gourmet shops, popular cafes and several theaters enjoyed the attention of many wealthy citizens.
-Sailors from exotic ports mixed up with the city robbers in noisy taverns next to the commercial port.
-On the outskirts of the city, the coast of the estuaries was littered with villas, looking at the sparkling sea surface.
-Meanwhile, throughout the summer, the violence prompted many of the elite to flee to the comfort of their country homes.
-Soon, these same estates were being torched and pillaged nightly, sometimes entire villages would out for the looting.
-On the horizons, nobleman and their families could see the glow of fires and the cries of the savage mobs.
-That autumn, as Russia became isolated due to the sudden halt of telegraph and postal services, many American expatriates began boarding trains and ships in the chaos back towards America, or at least other safer European countries.
 Around September 1906, Pearl sailed to New York to wait until the violence of the revolution died down.
 She eventually decided to visit her relatives, spending ten months in Bluefield with her brother Pompey, a brakeman with the Pocahontas division.
 She also made trips to visit her other brothers, Claude in Columbus and Romeo in Roanoke.
 Pearl attracted considerable attention in West Virginia for owning many valuable gems and wearing a $1,500 fur coat.
 While in Bluefield, she also took the liberty of taking out an $800 life insurance policy with the Metropolitan Life Insurance Company.